itayhau/WPFHackerU/TutorialPoints2_DepProp/readme.txt

 Creating Dependency property
-In the project need to create new UserControll called MyUserControl x:Type - smae as typeOf
+In the project need to create new UserControll called MyUserControl x:Type - same as typeOf
 CLR property vs Dependency Property